 ,” says Candace.
 (12:10)

-Bringing CPI’s blended learning to Indigo
+Bringing CPI’s Flex blended learning option to Indigo

-When I asked Candace why Indigo chose blended learning, and what the benefits might be, she began by replying, “Yeah, you might have to interrupt me as I go too long on this because I just absolutely love Flex, and as an organization, we have just been really blown away by it as a program
+When I asked Candace why Indigo chose Flex, and what the benefits might be, she began by replying, “Yeah, you might have to interrupt me as I go too long on this because I just absolutely love Flex, and as an organization, we have just been really blown away by it as a program

 ,” reports Candace.
 (14:42)